angelinetsui/angelinetsui.github.io/_pages/publications.md

 Peer-reviewed journal articles
 ----

+Byers-Heinlein, K., **Tsui, A. S. M.*** and other contributors in ManyBabies consortium (Stage 2 registered report, under review).
+A multi-lab study of bilingual infants: Exploring the preference for infant-directed speech. _Advances in Methods and Practices in Psychological Science._
+ *Second author

-ManyBabies Consortium, including **Tsui, A. S. M.**. (in press).
+ManyBabies Consortium, including **Tsui, A. S. M.**.
+(2020).
 Quantifying sources of variability in infancy research using the infant-directed speech preference. _Advances in Methods and Practices in Psychological Science._

 **Tsui, A. S. M.**, Erickson, L., Thiessen, E., & Fennell, C. T. (revised manuscript under review).
 Dual Language Statistical Word Segmentation in Infancy: Simulating a Language-Mixing Bilingual Environment.
 [Data and analysis codes](https://osf.io/u5vwk/)